eric g johnson law

 Can I Lose My Commercial Driver’s License for a DUI Conviction?

 Louisiana DUI laws are particularly stringent for CDL holders, reflecting the serious nature of operating commercial vehicles under the influence.
+Louisiana participates in the driver license compact, which means DUI violations are shared with other states and can impact your record and CDL status nationwide.

 Certain considerations will affect whether you are convicted of a “major” or “minor” violation, which further dictates how harsh sentencing will be.
 A major violation will be met with a license suspension of at least one year, but the suspension could run up to as many as three years if hazardous materials were also being transported when you were arrested.